miyako/4d-plugin-full-screen/README.md

 full screen mode (other than 32-bit carbon/QuickTime full screen mode) was introduced in 4D v14 and Mac OS X 10.7.

-it seems the only way to invoke this is to simulate a click on the full screen button.
+it seems the only way to invoke this mode by code is to simulate a click on the full screen button.

 `[window toggleFullScreen:nil]` or `[[window standardWindowButton:NSWindowZoomButton]performClick:nil]` does not work.